 The second argument takes the name of the routes handlers functions that are associated with that namespace, If you create a new handler, you will have to add the name in the arguments of the mount method.
 We will later define these handlers in this rocket framework tutorial.

 Now we will create the root route or more generally known as the home page of our rust rocket app.
 Here is the code.

-If you have worked in Python then the first line will be eerily similar.
+If you have worked in the Flask framework then the first line will be eerily similar.
 In order to tell the rocket framework that the function we will define below is a handler, we will have to write this attribute.
 All in all, this line simply tells the rust web framework that: Hey!!! if the user types “/” after the domain name, you will have to run the function that is defined down below.
 Note, that the request has to be HTTP GET request if it is something else than the default 404 error page that is defined in the rocket will be returned.